plgd-dev/doc/content/en/tutorials/working-with-grpc-client.md

 The `GetPendingCommands` command supports various filter options.
 If all of them are **unset**, all pending commands of all devices user is authorized to use are returned.

 **Example usages of filter options:**
-- to retrieve pending commands of resources identified by their hrefs use `GetPendingCommandsRequest.resource_ids_filter` where combinations `deviceID` and `href` is required in format `deviceID/href`
+- to retrieve pending commands of resources identified by their hrefs use `GetPendingCommandsRequest.resource_id_filter` where combinations `deviceID` and `href` is required in format `deviceID/href`
-- to retrieve pending commands of certain devices use `GetPendingCommandsRequest.device_ids_filter` where ids of these devices need to be set
+- to retrieve pending commands of certain devices use `GetPendingCommandsRequest.device_id_filter` where ids of these devices need to be set
 - to retrieve pending commands of a specific type of resources use `GetPendingCommandsRequest.type_filter`
-- to retrieve pending commands of certain commands use `GetPendingCommandsRequest.commands_filter`
+- to retrieve pending commands of certain commands use `GetPendingCommandsRequest.command_filter`

-To return certain pending commands of binary switch resources hosted by devices with ids `deviceID1` and `deviceID2`, following options shall be set: `GetPendingCommandsRequest.device_ids_filter("[deviceID1, deviceID2]") && RetrievePendingCommandsRequest.type_filter([oic.r.switch.binary])`.
+To return certain pending commands of binary switch resources hosted by devices with ids `deviceID1` and `deviceID2`, following options shall be set: `GetPendingCommandsRequest.device_id_filter("[deviceID1, deviceID2]") && RetrievePendingCommandsRequest.type_filter([oic.r.switch.binary])`.

 ## Get devices metadata
 The `GetDevicesMetadata` command supports various filter options.
 If all of them are **unset**, all metadata of all devices user is authorized to use are returned.
 Metadata contains information about connection status(ONLINE/OFFLINE) and shadow synchronization(ENABLED, DISABLED)

 **Example usages of filter options:**
-- to retrieve metadata of certain devices use `GetDevicesMetadataRequest.device_ids_filter` where ids of these devices need to be set
+- to retrieve metadata of certain devices use `GetDevicesMetadataRequest.device_id_filter` where ids of these devices need to be set
 - to retrieve metadata a specific type of devices use `GetDevicesMetadataRequest.type_filter`

 ## Update Device Metadata